duduliberato/README/README.md

 This is a brief introduction about myself.
 I am a Mechatronics Engineer ⚙️🔌 from the University of Brasília (UnB 🔵🟢 - 🇧🇷).
 I am a current MSc.
-Mechatronics Systems Researcher student at the UnB, in the Oil and Gas Laboratory 🛢️🏎️ with focus in Electrical Grid Flexibility 🔋☀️💧 and its impact into the energy transition.
+Mechatronics Systems Researcher student at the UnB, in the Oil and Gas Laboratory 🛢️🏎️ with focus in Electrical Grid Flexibility 🔋☀️💧 and its impact into the energy transition, one should note that this laboratory is aiming its efforts in the energy sector as well.
 Additionally, I just got admitted at the Royal Institute of Technology (KTH 🔵⚪ - 🇸🇪 ) in MSc.
 Engineering Design program.

 In this file, I will try to show you my projects, my awards, and a little bit about my hobbies.

 ## Table of Contents